 One good question to ask right before deciding to have your floor concrete stained is this: does concrete stain fade?
 While many are raving about the advantages of concrete stains, one thing seems to be overlooked—its consistency.
 So, really, does concrete stain fade?
 The answer is yes.

 Most people like concrete stains because they yield unique, vibrant colors and results.
 There are two types of concrete stains—the acid and water-based stains.

 Water-based stains are non-acid formals that provide more consistent and uniform colors throughout the surface since it is a non-reactive coloring agent.
-It may come off looking like watercolor but with the right skills, can turn out to be amazing and unique with customizable colors.
+It may look like watercolor, but with the right skills, it can turn out to be amazing and unique with customizable colors.